sumeetmathpati/dart-web-serve/README.md

 ## API Queries

 If you are not using authentication for API (i.e. if it's disabled in [setting](https://github.com/sumeetmathpati/hosted-pub-server/blob/main/lib/src/settings.dart) file), just remove header `"Authorization: Bearer <YOUR_TOKEN>"` in each query below.

-Example, use `curl http://localhost:8080/api/packages` instead of `curl -H "Authorization: Bearer <YOUR_TOKEN>" 'http://localhost:8080/api/packages'`.
+Example, just use `curl http://localhost:8080/api/packages` instead of `curl -H "Authorization: Bearer <YOUR_TOKEN>" 'http://localhost:8080/api/packages'`.

 See this to know about <a href="#howtogettoken">How to get token?</a>